Enterprise-connect/documentation/ec-guide.md

 <A HREF="#top">Back To Top</A>
 ## Pushing Agents to Predix
 ### The following instructions are absolutely critical to overall connectivity and behavior of the agents on Predix:
-- You will need at least <a href="https://github.com/Enterprise-connect/ec-agent-cf-push-sample/tree/dist" target="_blank">three items present</a> to properly push an EC agent to Predix:
+- You will need three items(<a href="https://github.com/Enterprise-connect/ec-agent-cf-push-sample/tree/dist" target="_blank">'ec.sh', 'manifest.yml'</a>, as well as the appropriate binary) to properly push an EC agent to Predix:
     1. a [file](https://github.com/Enterprise-connect/ec-agent-cf-push-sample/blob/dist/ec.sh) to start the agent binary with agent-mode specific flags, commonly named 'ec.sh'
     2. the Linux [binary](https://github.com/Enterprise-connect/ec-sdk/blob/dist/dist/ecagent_linux_sys.tar.gz)
     3. a [manifest.yml](https://github.com/Enterprise-connect/ec-agent-cf-push-sample/blob/dist/manifest.yml)